aschwed/OSGi/tutorial/readme.md

 ### 4. Create a new bundle

 Now we are going to extend functionality and add a new module to convert the data to markdown.
-All we need to do is to create a new project (which is also an OSGi bundle), to define dependencies and provide the bundle as a service component.
+All we need to do is to create a new project (which is also an OSGi bundle), to define dependencies and provide a service component.

 ![Screenshot8](s08_new _project.PNG)